How Does an “Automatic Stay” Work in Pennsylvania?

 Generally, an automatic stay takes effect when debtors file for bankruptcy in Pennsylvania.
 This stay pauses most debt collection efforts, giving you the immediate relief you need when entering bankruptcy.

-When the automatic stay takes effect in a case, creditors must stop the following action:
+When the automatic stay takes effect in a case, creditors must stop the following actions:

 • Wage garnishment